zapier/zapier-platform-cli/README.md

 ## Deploying an App Version

 An App Version is related to a specific App but is an "immutable" implementation of your app.
 This makes it easy to run multiple versions for multiple users concurrently.
-By default, every App Version is private but you can "promote" it to production for use by over 1 million Zapier users.
+By default, **every App Version is private** but you can `zapier promote` it to production for use by over 1 million Zapier users.

 ```bash
 # deploy your app version to Zapier